adamsilver/adamsilver.io-jekyll/index.md

 ## Approach

-I like solve real problems, working together from ideation through to production.
+I like solving *real* problems, working together from ideation through to production.
 My preference is to lean on Agile methodologies to help focus on the truly essential &mdash; <em>less but better</em>.

 ## Speaking